HomeSite Map

 After an identical repeat of the bridge, the third verse is then repeated, although this time the background vocalists get the words right.
 Another difference with this repeat of the third verse is how it is extended to thirteen measures this time around.
 The reason this is done is to repeat the key lyrical phrase of the song three times, as was their habit in recently recorded songs (see "Eight Days A Week" and "I Feel Fine").

-A conclusion is then added afterward, which is heard as ten measures long although it was faded out, giving the impression of going on indefinitely.
+A conclusion is then added afterward, which is heard as ten measures long although it was faded out, thus giving the impression of going on indefinitely.
 This is meant as a reprise of the introduction, although there are a few notable differences.
 The distinctive drum rhythm is returned to as heard by itself in the introduction, but after the first two measures are played, Paul adds a high A note on the bass guitar during the next two measures.
 As the band kicks in on the fifth measure, Paul also brings in a return of his rumbling piano chords to round out the song as it fades out.
 George, of course, keeps his two-measure guitar riff going, to leave the final impression of the song forever playing through our heads after it is long over.

 Paul is definitely "center stage" on this song, with his double-tracked vocals and highly mixed bass guitar work.
 In fact, this song is an early example of The Beatles taxing the recording equipment at EMI to the limit as they were to continue doing as their career progressed.
 The Beatles habitually complained early on that the bass wasn't loud enough in their recordings, so they got their way this time around.
 The brash sound of George's guitar work on this track is also evidence of them deliberately overloading the recording consoles.